 History of Boulder Opal

-As far as can be ascertained the history of opal in Queensland dates back to 1872.
+As far as can be ascertained the history of Queensland Boulder Opal dates back to 1872.
 It is one of heartbreak, frustrations, determination and, of course, success at times against incredible odds.
-Rich in legends and myth, it is the birth place of our present industry.
+Rich in legends and myth, it is the birthplace of our present industry.

 Though a number of names are mentioned there is no record of Australia’s first opal miner.
 Berkelman and Lambert had a mine on the Barcoo in 1872, whose opal eventually attracted great interest at the Queensland annexe of the London international gem exhibition early in 1873.
 Another was Mr O’Brien who in 1872 discovered gem quality volcanic opal at Springsure in the Carnarvon Range.